quicwg/base-drafts/draft-ietf-quic-transport.md

 data sent by the server protected by the 1-RTT keys.

-### Other Considerations
+### PADDING Frames Consume Congestion Window

 Packets containing PADDING frames are considered to be in flight for congestion control purposes {{QUIC-RECOVERY}}.
 Sending only PADDING frames might cause the sender to become limited by the congestion controller with no acknowledgments forthcoming from the receiver.
-Therefore, a sender SHOULD ensure that other frames are sent in addition to PADDING frames to elicit acknowledgments from the receiver.
+Therefore, a sender SHOULD ensure that other frames are sent periodically in addition to PADDING frames to elicit acknowledgments from the receiver.